Pangeamt/ele2-ada/README.md

 To contribute to the [ELE strategic agenda](https://european-language-equality.eu/), we create a dataset for building an extensive speech dataset with transcriptions of languages spoken in Spain using audio data augmentation (ADA) techniques.
 In particular, for languages: **Catalan**, **Galician**, **Asturian** and **Euskera**.

-The complete report is [here](http://report).
+The complete report is [here (pending)](https://github.com/Pangeamt/ele2-ada).

-We provide the datasets generated in this report, which include both the audio files and metadata (including transcriptions) for your convenience and further use.
+We provide the datasets generated in this report, which include the audio files and metadata (including transcriptions) for your convenience and further use.

 We hope to encourage the speech technology community to generate more and larger datasets in other EU languages.